csabapalfi/awesome-pagespeed-metrics/README.md

 ### Apdex score

-Application Performance Index, or [Apdex](https://en.wikipedia.org/wiki/Apdex), is a measurement of your users’ level of satisfaction based on the response time of request(s) when interacting with your website or application.
+Application Performance Index, or [Apdex](https://en.wikipedia.org/wiki/Apdex), is a measurement of your users' level of satisfaction based on the response time of request(s) when interacting with your website or application.

 - [Apdex technical specification](http://www.apdex.org/index.php/category/specification/)
 - [How to Use Apdex Score to Measure User Satisfaction](https://sematext.com/blog/how-to-use-your-apdex-score-to-measure-user-satisfaction/)